+To assist the Company in ascertaining the adequacy and effectiveness of the Group's internal controls, management implements a control self-assessment exercise.
+Management also maps out key risks with the existing assurance processes in a comfort matrix every year.
 Using a comfort matrix of key risks, the material financial, compliance, operational and information technology risks of the Company have been documented and presented against strategies, policies, people, processes, systems, mechanisms and reporting processes that have been put in place.
-The management of the Company's business divisions also carry out control self-assessments in key areas of their respective businesses and operations to evaluate the adequacy and effectiveness of their risk management measures and internal controls.